joe-crick/UpAndRunningWithCanJS/2_FirstComponent.md

 ![](images/2_first_component/ComponentScopeTemplateLink.png)

+####can.Map &amp; can.List
 The scope is a special type of object, called a "can.Map". can.Map objects are observable.
 Observable objects provide a way for you to listen for and keep track of changes to them.
-What this means, practically, is that if you make a change to your scope, those changes will be reflected automatically in your template.
+What this means, in this instance, is that if you make a change to your scope, those changes will be reflected automatically in your view.
+If you've cross-bound the values between your scope and your template, changes to your view will also be reflected in your scope.
 We'll see how this works in the next chapter.

+can.Map objects listen for changes made via their attr function.
+This is important.
+In order to fire the necessary events when you change a property on a can.Map, you must use the attr function when setting a value.

+The attr function can be used to either get or set a property on a can.Map.
+The attr works with deep properties---i.e., properties within properties.
+Here's an example:

+     //Get the first property off of the name property off of person myCanMapInstance.attr('person.name.first');

+     //Set the last property of the person's name property myCanMapInstance.attr('person.name.last', 'Bach');

+Observable arrays are also available with can.List, which is based on can.Map.
+These concepts are important to understand as we move forward.